meilisearch/specifications/text/0030-asc-desc-criterion.md

 We want to provide our users with an always improved usage experience.
 Relevance is essential in a search engine since it is what allows the engine to fulfill its objective.
 Delivering results that match user demands by allowing modification of the relevance is critical.

-The new search engine called Milli no longer processes this criterion of relevance as the current MeilliSearch.
-This specification makes it possible to state that Milli will be identical to the ISO version (v0.20) in the usage of API interfaces but also in the expected search results.
+The new search engine called Milli no longer processes this criterion of relevance the same way as the current MeilliSearch.
+This specification aims to make Milli identical both in API usage and in expected search results as the current ISO version (v0.20).

 ### III.
 Additional Materials